akhekade/Proposals/README.md

 ### Problem

-High Remittance costs across countries
+High Remittance costs across countries.
+It takes forever to receive a remittance and there is an unreasonable transaction cost incurred to send the money from one country to another.

 ### Solution

-Turant Pay API for quick remittance
+Able to access the remitted funds instantly through any Forex dealer nearby using a cash method under KYC/AML limits of UISD 3000.

 ### Market Size

-$50 billion
+$100 billion

 ### Industry Leaders

 Western Union
+Transferwise
+MoneyGram

 ### Target Market